-Exercises You can Do while Sitting Down in the Office
+I hope these ideas help: Exercises You can Do while Sitting Down in the Office

 Calf muscle toning

 Give your calf muscles a work out by raising your legs up on the very tips of your toes while remaining seated.
 Your calf muscles should start to burn after a few seconds.

 Rotating at the waist

 Rotate as far to the left as you can and hold for five seconds, then repeat on the right.
-Complete five sets.
 Grab the backrest of your chair with your hands for extra support.

-Move to the edge of your seat and lean back on the backrest.
+Move to the edge of your chair with your feet on the ground.
+Lean back on the backrest.
 Then lift your straightened legs a few inches above the ground and raise your back a few inches off the backrest.
 Feel the burn in your abdominal muscles and hold for ten seconds.

 Starting with both feet flat on the floor, do leg lifts, starting first with the right leg and then the left.
-Lift each leg until it touches the underside of your desk.
-Do ten sets of eight reps to strengthen your thigh muscles and your core.
+Lift your left leg until it touches the underside of your desk.
+Return to the starting position and repeat with your right leg.

 Doing a couple of simple exercises while sitting down in the office each day can, when done regularly, help to improve your flexibility, muscle tone and strength.

 You put fruit in (you freeze the fruit first) and it comes out like ice cream!
-My favorite combo is mango, pineapple and one banana.
+My favorite combo is mango, pineapple, and one banana.
 I might do a youtube video on it.